NuGet/docs.microsoft.com-nuget/docs/quickstart/includes/publish-api-key.md

 1. [Sign into your nuget.org account](https://www.nuget.org/users/account/LogOn?returnUrl=%2F) or create an account if you don't have one already.

+   For more information on creating your account, see [Individual accounts](../../nuget-org/individual-accounts.md).

 1. Select your user name (on the upper right), then select **API Keys**.

 1. Select **Create**, provide a name for your key, select **Select Scopes > Push**.
 Enter * for **Glob pattern**, then select **Create**.
 (See below for more about scopes.)